-It is established law in Canada that the relationship between a franchisor and a franchisee is generally not a fiduciary one.
-Nevertheless, Canadian courts (even in provinces without franchise legislation) have generally begun to read into franchise agreements an implied duty of simple good faith (as opposed to 'utmost good faith').
-Good faith is a legal requirement in all contractual matters governed by Quebec civil law.
+On 1 January 2017, the province of Ontario adopted the Healthy Menu Choices Act, which requires restaurants having 20 or more locations in Ontario to display on all menus the calorie content and other nutritional information of their standard foods and beverages.
+This labelling requirement applies, inter alia, to any 'person who has responsibility for and control over the activities carried on at a regulated food service premise, and may include a franchisor, a licensor, a person who owns or operates a regulated food service premise through a subsidiary'.
+In other words, many chains will be affected, including fast food restaurants, coffee shops, and convenience and grocery stores, many of which are part of franchised networks.
+Any person in breach of the Healthy Menu Choices Act risks being fined.
+The legislation does not, however, address the issue of a franchisor's liability for non-compliance by a franchisee.
+The duty of simple good faith (as opposed to 'utmost good faith').
+A perhaps more fulsome obligation exists under the Civil Code of Quebec, which imposes a legal requirement for all parties in matters governed by Quebec civil law to conduct themselves in good faith during contractual and pre-contractual dealings.
 Accordingly, the courts have stated that where the franchisor retains sole discretion to authorise, prevent or proceed with a particular course of action, the franchisor will have to exercise its discretion reasonably.
 In addition, the duty to act in good faith requires a prompt response to another party's request and the making of a decision within a reasonable period of time thereafter.
 Moreover, parties under a duty of good faith must also pay any amounts that are clearly owed to another party in a timely manner.

 The duty to act in good faith does not necessarily preclude a franchisor from competing with its franchisee (assuming, of course, the absence of contractual exclusivity in favour of the franchisee).
 A franchisor that opts to compete with its franchisee must ensure that it continues to perform its legal obligations towards the latter and that it acts in such a way that the franchisee may continue to enjoy the benefits of its franchise.
 The common law principle of non-interference with the freedom of the parties to contract will often limit judicial interference in franchise agreements whose terms are found to accurately reflect the intent of the parties and are not patently inequitable.
-A determination as to whether a duty of good faith has been breached will be contingent upon all of the surround-ing circumstances.
+A determination as to whether a duty of good faith has been breached will be contingent upon all of the surrounding circumstances.